yiisoft/validator/README.md

 ### Requiring values

-Use `Yiisoft\Validator\Rule\Required` rule to make sure value is presented.
-What values exactly are considered empty can be customized via `$emptyCallback` option.
+Use `Yiisoft\Validator\Rule\Required` rule to make sure value is provided.
+What values are considered empty can be customized via `$emptyCallback` option.
 Normalization is not performed here, so only a callable or special class is needed.
 For more details see "Skipping empty values" section.